IntroCSCI/colorvisionproject-stephaniegloriasm/README.md

 ### Arrays/Vectors

+I decided to use vector since it is not a set size for it, and it is convinient for a pallete analyzer.
 The vector used in this program stores in the form of a string "hexadecimalValues".
 It makes sure to get the values on the chosen file.
 I also added the vector that strings a primary color and an hColor, these are the ones that differentiate the primary/basic colors of a palette to a unique/hard color to find.
 ```
 vector<string>hexadecimalValues;
+vector<string> & primaryColor
+vector <string> & hColor
 ```

 ### Functions